TaniaST/Class_Prediction/README.md

 * Run script.R file

 ## Results
-To see the results of the analysis, consult the Olive_Oils_Origin_Prediction_Report.md file.
+To see the results of the analysis, open the Olive_Oils_Origin_Prediction_Report.md file.